Smartmayukh/Pied-Piper-AI-Emo-Compression/README.md

 ### Song I have chosen is "Castle on the Hill" -Ed Sheeran

-# Music to text using Vosk
+# Audio to text using Vosk
 ### Below you can see the vosk generated subtitles of the song.
 I split the audio file into segments of 31 seconds.
 Note as the training dataset for the vosk model is not a large, so the translation is not too accurate.

 <pre>